ppalineee/lottery/readme.md

 ## If everything works correctly: the lottery will show in lottery list
 <img src="https://github.com/ppalineee/lottery/blob/main/pic/lotterylist.png" width="800">

-## Buy ticket by using id and number
+## go to /ticket to Buy ticket by using id and number
+- lotteyID: string
+- number: 0-9
 <img src="https://github.com/ppalineee/lottery/blob/main/pic/buyticket.png" width="800">

 ## If everything works correctly: the tickets will show in ticketlist